 If you want to know how you can get involved outside of submitting, email us at any time or drop by the English department and we'll see what we can do.
-To purchase The Artery, check out the bookstores on both campuses, the Department of English RB3029, or send us an email and we'll work out the details.
+To purchase The Artery, check out The Study on the Thunder Bay Campus and The Bookstore on either campuses, the Department of English RB3029, or send us an email and we'll work out the details.
 Whether you submit to The Artery or find yourself reading one, enjoy yourself!

 The Artery Executive & Others behind the scenes

 McKenna Boeckner, President